 Former player Andy Scott was appointed manager in January 2008 and 18 months later guided his team to the League Two Championship with a 3-1 win at Darlington.

-Bees United and Matthew Benham entered into a five-year partnership agreement in 2009 whereby he would invest significant amounts of capital in return for the option of owning the Club should the Supporters’ Trust not wish to repay his investment.
+Bees United and Matthew Benham - a Brentford supporter from his teenage years - entered into a five-year partnership agreement in 2009 whereby he would invest significant amounts of capital in return for the option of owning the Club should the Supporters’ Trust not wish to repay his investment.

 The Club made it to Wembley again in the 2011 Johnstone’s Paint Trophy Final, but were beaten 1-0 by Carlisle United.